Highbury College is celebrating better results than they achieved in 2019

 Sophie said: “Last year I didn’t really try, I was getting D’s and then I had to really catch up – the grade is what I wanted so I am really pleased that I have actually achieved that.”

-Olivia said: “Mym mum was crying this morning – I am really pleased with what I got.”
+Olivia said: “My mum was crying this morning – I am really pleased with what I got.”